aikarjal/rpa-case/README.md

 New message:    'make message'
 ```

 The convenience target `make message` will use the API service to generate a new message in the messages folder that has the ID of the current timestamp.
 This target will use `curl` to call the API.
+To create a message with a specific id, use `make message ID=<int>`.

 Running the environment without Make: